 Collecting guide: coloured stones

-As both a magnificent Boghossian emerald and diamond double rivière and a pair of Fancy Intense coloured diamond earrings come to auction in Hong Kong, our specialists explain why coloured gems have an allure all of their own
+As a ‘perfect palette’ of diamond rings in Fancy Vivid spring colours comes to auction on 13 April in New York, our specialists explain why coloured gems have an allure all of their own

 A highlight in the coloured stones category — often setting world-record prices — coloured diamonds come with their own specific colour categories.
 A blue diamond, for example, could be classified as Faint Blue, Very Light Blue, Fancy Light Blue, Fancy Blue, Fancy Intense Blue, Fancy Dark Blue, Fancy Deep Blue or Fancy Vivid Blue.
 The same principle of categorisation applies to coloured diamonds of virtually all hues.